 Charlottenburg – This is an area I would call posh.
 It is home to beautiful residences and we can’t forget the stunning Charlottenburg Palace located nearby.
 Charlottenburg is in the West side, so it’s a little bit of a commute into the city, but if you’re thinking of a longer stay and want to enjoy the greenery and a beautiful neighbourhood, it’s an option.

 And those are just a few of the neighbourhoods I got to experience.
-For a more detailed look at hotels and hostels available across the city, you can browse accommodation in Berlin here.
+For a more detailed look at hotels and hostels available across the city, you can browse accommodations in Berlin here.

 Have you been to Berlin?